The Outer Limits (1995 TV series): Home media

-Until June 2020, all seven seasons of the series were available uncut on Hulu, until January 2021 and selectively edited on Amazon Video, and seasons 1–7 are uncut on "The Roku Channel" on Roku devices.
+Until June 2020, all seven seasons of the series were available on Hulu, until January 2021 and selectively edited on Amazon Video, and seasons 1–7 are selectively edited on "The Roku Channel" on Roku devices.

 All seven seasons are on MGM+, although season 2 is missing episodes 5 ("Mind Over Matter"), 19 ("Falling Star"), and 21 ("Vanishing Act").
 These three episodes are included on "The Roku Channel".

 Tie-in books

 Between 1996 and 1997, Prima Publishing published three books which served as compilations of mostly prose adaptations for episodes from the 1963 and 1995 series.

 Between 1997 and 1999, a series of books based on the show but aimed towards younger readers was published by Tor Books, penned by genre fiction author John Peel.
 The first, The Zanti Misfits, was a loose adaptation of the eponymous 1963 series episode, while the second was based on the episode The Choice from the new series.
 The other ten books were original stories.